 Increased venous pressure causes superficial veins in the lower extremities to become dilated and tortuous.
 Risk factors include tobacco use, obesity, pregnancy, and the use of oral contraceptives.
 Individuals with congenital weakness of the veins are more affected by increased venous pressure.

 As the vein valve leaflets stretch, they become incompetent and allow backward blood flow.
 Increased venous pressure furthers venous distention and worsens varicosities.

-Often referred to as spider veins, telangiectasias is characterized by visible vessels less than 1 mm in diameter.
-Spider veins may appear bluish black, purple, or red.
+Often referred to as spider veins, telangiectasias are characterized by visible vessels less than 1 mm in diameter.
+Spider veins may appear bluish-black, purple, or red.
 Although more common on the face and legs, telangiectasias may develop anywhere on the body.

 *Average video play time: 2-3 minutes